Joao4569/farm_fresh/README.md

 9. I also set a minimum username length of four characters and specified a login url and a url to redirect back to after logging in.
 10. Finally create a allauth directory within the project level templates directory in order to store the customised allauth templates.

+# Stripe payments

+Stripe works with what are called payment intents.
+The process will be that when a user hits the checkout page the checkout view will call out to stripe and create a payment intent for the current amount of the shopping cart.

+When stripe creates it, it'll also have a secret that identifies it, which will be returned to us and we'll send it to the template as the client secret variable.
+Then in the JavaScript on the client side.
+We'll call the confirm card payment method from stripe js, using the client secret which will verify the card number.

+**_Worth noting_**:

+- I made use of stripe elements to add a prebuilt credit card input to our form by making use of Stripes Javascript and placed it in a file called `stripe_elements.js` within the checkout apps JS folder.
+- I then styled the Stripe elements to match the current style of the forms that I created and installed Stripe.
+- Throughout the process I made multiple manual tests listed [here](#stripe-testing).
+- I made use of [Stripe's documentation](https://stripe.com/docs) throughout the process and customised it where needed.
+- If there's an error, the error will be put right into the card error div and otherwise if the status of the payment intent comes back as succeeded then the form will be submitted.
+Also if there's an error, the card element and the submit button will be re-enabled to allow the user to fix it.
+- When a user submits their payment information, the order is created in the database and the user is redirected to a success page.
+- If the order form isn't valid, a message letting the user know will appear and the user will be sent back to the checkout page with the form errors shown.
+- There is a big giant spinner icon right in the center of the screen and a green overlay to cover up the page and indicate that the payment is being processed.
+- Redundancy was added, by means of webhooks and a webhook handler, so that if the users somehow intentionally or accidentally closes the browser window after the payment is confirmed but before the form is submitted we end up with a payment in stripe and an order in our database.

 # Deployment on Heroku

 These are the steps I followed in order to get Farm Fresh deployed on Heroku, as explained and taught to me in the Boutique Ado walkthrough project.